Ultimate Tax Guide for US Expats Living in Mexico

 Apart from the yearly tax return deadline, if you’re living or conducting business in Mexico, you must know about other tax deadlines.
 Monthly or quarterly tax payments are due by the 17th of the month following the reporting period.

-As a business owner, you may also have additional tax deadlines, such as filing payroll tax returns or making value-added tax (VAT) payments.
-It is essential to stay informed about these deadlines and ensure that you are meeting all of your tax obligations promptly.
+As a business owner, you may also have additional tax deadlines, such as filing payroll tax returns or making VAT payments.
+It is essential to stay informed about these deadlines and ensure you promptly meet all your tax obligations.

 Does the US Have a Tax Treaty with Mexico?